panduhjohn/collaborama/README.md

 # Shameless, best show ever.

-Alright last one, Why do you want to code?
+# Alright last one, Why do you want to code?

+# I need another career (not just some random jobs) to support my poorly paid acting career.

+# So you're gonna get those airpods tomorrow then :D?